 Season the meat

-- Put the minced meat in a bowl.
+- Put the ground pork in a bowl.
 Add soy sauce and rice wine.
 Mix well and loosen the meat as much as possible.

 Fry the toppings

-- In the remaining oil, add minced ginger, the meat, minced Ya Cai and chilli flakes.
+- In the remaining oil, stir-fry the marinated meat with minced ginger, Ya Cai and chilli flakes.
 Dish out when the meat is fully cooked.
 Set aside.

 Mix the sauce